joaquin-sch/BaseConstruction/README.txt

 Install it.

 Unzip the CPBaseConstruction.zip
-Put the BaseConstruction folder into KSP\GameData\ContractPacks Run KSP
+Put the ContractPacks folder into KSP\GameData\
+Run KSP
 Done